savannahbrookek-tech/Portfolio-Final/docs/style.md

 ## Colors/Images

 For the colors, I focused on pinks and reds because I often feel that a sort of 'Valentine's Day' aesthetic fits my personality well.
-This is also why I used so much imagery of hearts when drawing the art for my portfolio to create this sort of love-core look.The colors I used were
+This is also why I used so much imagery of hearts when drawing the art for my portfolio to create this sort of love-core look.
+The colors I used were rgb(252, 213, 233) for the pink background color and rgb(122, 1, 1) for the dark red text color.

 ## Layout